-Single-Family Homeowner Rehabilitation: up to \$75,000 per applicant for homes with damages totaling up to or less than 50% of its pre-disaster value.
+Small Rental Structures One to Four Units Rehabilitation: up to \$75,000 per unit with damages totaling up to or less than 50% of the structure's pre-disaster value.

-Single-Family Homeowner Reconstruction: up to \$100,000 per applicant to rebuild homes with damages totaling 50.01% or more of the homes pre-disaster value.
+Single Sick Buit Unit Reconstruction: up to \$124,800 per applicant to rebuild rental unit with damages totaling 50.01% or more of the homes pre-disaster value.

-Mobile Home Replacement: up to \$60,000 per applicant for mobile home replacement.
+Single Unit Mobile Home Replacement: up to \$84,502 per applicant for rental mobile home replacement.

-Elevation: up to \$75,000 additional funds as needed to meet housing elevation requirements for eligible applicants with homes to be reconstructed or mobile home replaced located in a 100-year flood plain and having damages totaling more than 50% of its pre-disaster value (this includes elevating mobile homes as needed).
+Site Conditions: up to \$83,000 additional funds as needed to meet housing requirements for eligible applicants with rental units to be reconstructed, replaced, or rehabbed located in a 100-year flood plain and having damages totaling more than 50% of its pre-disaster value (this includes elevating mobile homes as needed).